hdanao86/MKPITS_Harshal_Danao_Java_Mar_2021/README.md

 424-Program of synchronized block by using annonymous class

-425-example Program of synchronized block by using annonymous class
+425-example Program of Static synchronized block by using annonymous class

 426-Let's see the simple example of StringTokenizer class that tokenizes a string "my name is khan" on the basis of whitespace.